LBeghini/Book-Master/README.md

 # :book: Book Master
 ## About

 Book Master is an application made for the [App Masters](https://appmasters.io/pt/) internship selection process.
 The goal was to create a part of a virtual library.
+To see more about the development progress, visit the [Project](https://github.com/LBeghini/Book-Master/projects/1) page.

 ## Technologies